jcfr/SlicerQuickModelAlign/README.md

 ### 1. Normal Mode (Default)

 The advantage of this mode is that it allows the most simple visualization of the aligned models.
+To enable this display mode, press "1" on keyboard

 ### 2. Wireframe Mode

 The advantage of this display mode is that it allows visualization of the internal layers and structures of the aligned models.
+To enable this display mode, press "2" on keyboard

 ### 3. Colour Map Mode

 The advantage of this display mode is that it visually highlights areas of difference between the aligned models in colors (Red/Blue).
 Colour 'Red' -
 Colour 'Blue' -
+To enable this display mode, press "3" on keyboard

+### Animation

+Note that by default, there is a live animation that goes back and forth between the two models to aid in visualization.
+To start or stop the animation, press "spacebar" on keyboard

 ## Advanced Settings